newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 **Calendar User**

     The Calendar-User is a sub-user of the Newfies-Dialer User.
-The Calendar-User will the customer who is creating the reminders or alarms.
-For instance, if you create a appointment reminders to a Doctor's surgery, then the calendar user may be an individual doctor or secretary.
+The Calendar-User will be the customer who is creating the reminders or alarms.
+For instance, if you create a appointment reminders for a Doctor's surgery, then the calendar user may be an individual doctor or secretary.
 The rights of a Calendar-User can be configured via the Calendar-User's settings.

     Note that a Calendar-User does not log into the interface, alarms are created and configured via the Newfies-Dialer login.